Desirable traits: tips on enhancing your resume for executive roles

 GCSEs:

-Work experience
+Work Experience

-This should be brief and, as a general rule of thumb, focus on the last five years of your career, or last three roles, in chronological order, with most recent at the top.
-You should highlight your key achievements, and use bullet points rather than lengthy descriptions.
+This should be brief and, as a general rule of thumb, focus on the last five years of your career, or last three roles, in chronological order with the most recent at the top.
+Highlight your key achievements, and aim to use bullet points rather than lengthy descriptions.

 [Date M/Y- Date M/Y]